Treehouse supporting elements

 - Horizontal / lateral load on “GTS Side” should not be too high.

-- It is best to work with several brackets / screws opposite each other so that the construction cannot tip over.
+- It is best to work with brackets / screws opposite each other so that the construction cannot tip over.

 3. Triangle Construction